This easy no-knead, fluffy focaccia bread recipe makes super airy focaccia bread. The outside is golden and crispy and the inside is airy and light.

 Fresh focaccia bread can be eaten as is as the flavors of olives and rosemary make it delicious all on its own.

 Focaccia bread can be used to make sandwiches, or the dough can be spread out thinner and used as the base for a pizza.
-It makes an excellent side dish to go with soups, lasagna, and stews.
+It is an excellent side dish with soups, lasagna, and stews.
 Use the bread to dip into soups or mop up pasta sauces.

 Leftover focaccia bread can be wrapped tightly and stored at room temperature for up to three days.
 It can also be frozen for up to three months.